 When I go to reinstall all of the spark plugs, some serious bad luck happens.
 One of the spark plugs would not get tight and just ripped the threads right out of the head.
 Luckily, I knew how to repair blown out plugs on 2 valve engines.
 A slight delay, but fixed right up.

 A small problem I ran into was that I ordered a 3 valve 5.4L dipstick and tube.
 The 3 valve is set up differently and the bolt doesn't line up with the hole and the tube doesn't fit well through the exhaust manifolds.
 I got it to fit OK with some finesse.
+In hindsight, I should have ordered a 2 valve dipstick tube but I was worried that the tube length would be different effecting measurable amount.
 I also decided not to mess with EGR so I plugged up the tube coming off the manifold and cut the tube off the EGR valve so that I could temporary still mount the valve to the intake plenum to stop the vacuum leak.